vmolsa/npsd/README.md

 ### `PayloadInfo`

 The `PayloadInfo` trait provides metadata about the payload.
+Here are the associated constants and their descriptions:

+- **`const HASH: u64`**: A constant hash value associated with the type.
+This hash is calculated using the type's string representation and provides a unique identifier for the payload type.
+- **`const TYPE: &'static str`**: A string representing the type of the payload.
+This is used to identify the payload type in a human-readable format.
+- **`const SIZE: Option<usize>`**: An optional constant representing the size of the payload.
+This can be used to specify a fixed size for the payload, if applicable.

 ### `Payload`